A Brief History of Rotation.org

 In 1997, the Rotation.org website was created by Neil MacQueen to share his church's original Rotation manual, seminar articles, and lesson plans.

 From 1998-2000, Neil and a group of Rotation friends managed and expanded the site with more lessons, paying for it out of their own pockets and the occasional donation.
+These folks came from a variety of mainline churches across the US and Canada, and include volunteers, pastors, and Christian educators.

 In 2001, a large donation from a Rotation church allowed us to hire part-time coordinators, Phyllis and Ken Wezeman.
 In addition to helping people with the site, they began shepherding a group of volunteer writers known as "the Writing Team."